isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 Example Joins
 ++++++++++++++

-In the **Example Joins** column, the number indicates how many SQL query examples exist for this table.
+The **Example Joins** column specifies the number of example SQL join queries, for the table on that row, which are provided by the BigQuery Table Search.
 Clicking on the number will display a list of the examples.

 .. image:: BigQuery/BigQueryTableSearch-ExampleJoinList.png
+   :scale: 80
    :align: center

 The following information is displayed:

    * **Join Subject** - This is the topic of the query.
-   * **Joined Tables** - Here, the tables which are joined with the table in the row above are listed.
+   * **Joined Tables** - Here, the tables which are joined with the table in the row are listed.
-   * **View** - The View Details button takes you to a screen which displays a more detailed description of the query and the SQL statement.
+   * **View** - The View Details button takes you to a screen which displays the SQL statement and a more detailed description of the query.

 **Join Details**